ocapn/ocapn/draft-specifications/Model.md

 A sequence of Unicode code points excluding surrogates (U+D800-U+DFFF).
 Strings are distinguished from [Selectors](#selector) by type, not content.

+String is represented by [String](Notation.md#string) in the underlying abstract notation and concrete representation.

 > - **Guile**: `""`
 > - **JavaScript**: `''`
 > - **Python**: `''`